 Of course, all moms are working (usually even harder than dads), and when you have another career outside the home, your time is really stretched.
 Make the most of your evenings with your kids.
 Take your baby with you whenever you run errands.
 Wear your baby in a sling or other carrier when you’re busy around the house.
 Involve yourself in the bedtime routine with your spouse, or take turns alternating nights.

 It is valuable for older kids to develop a close relationship with their younger siblings.
 Preteens and older kids are the perfect age to help with baby play duty, however, try not to make it feel like “duty.”
 Make it fun!

 Use the time of day when you are the busiest, such as the late afternoon or early evening, to ask your older kids to enjoy some fun play time with the baby or toddler.
 Instead of telling them to “watch the baby,” which can sound like a chore, ask them to make it fun by maybe crawling or running around, going outside in a safe area to play, getting out balls and other fun, active toys.
 This lets all your kids burn off their extra energy before dinner.

 Reading out loud is a valuable skill for older kids to practice.
 Let your older kids read to you before bed each night.
 This gives you some quiet snuggle time together.
-Let your younger kids listen along to cultivate a love for reading in them too.
+Let your younger kids listen along to cultivate a love of reading in them too.